 The Rocking Out with Number Puzzles center has students visualizing the number on a hundreds chart and identifying the numbers that would surround that number while adding 1 and 10 to that number.

 The Rocking Out with Place Value unit features 3 different activities all tiered to 3 levels of numbers giving you 9 different centers options.
 It’s perfectly differentiated for a variety of student abilities.
 To check it out on TpT, click the image above or here.

 Number sense is truly built through ongoing, daily practice.
-One way this can be achieved is through a Number of the Day routine with students practicing place value standards every day with a new number.
+One way this can be achieved is through a Number of the Day focusing on place value every day with a new number.
 I have 6 different pages practicing a range of skills, and working with 2-digit to 4-digit numbers.
 One version is ready to print, label the day’s number, and copy (easy peasy!)
 The second, is a Google Drive file- perfect for using digitally in Google Classroom.
 You can get both of these files, and more ideas for building place value and number sense skills in your classroom, by signing up for my newsletter below.
 You’ll get the printable version right at sign up, and the digital version will be in the first email you see after beginning.
 It walks you through sharing with Google Classroom in case you aren’t familiar.
 Additional ideas and resources will also be sent throughout the next few weeks to help you build number sense in your students all year long!
 In a few days, I’ll also send these Missing Number Hundreds Charts that work with numbers from 100-10,000.
 Fill out the form below to get both!